Many main characters will have what some in the industry call, a “ghost.”

 First Worldview (often innocent) --> Ghost (significant event) --> A Void Blocks the Character's Personal Progression --> Second Worldview (flawed) --> Coping Mechanism of Choice.

-In his book The Structure of Story, Ross Hartmann explains this process in a way that finally clicked with me.
-He uses the example of Marlin in Finding Nemo:
+In his book The Structure of Story, Ross Hartmann explains this process using the example of Marlin in Finding Nemo:

 "In Finding Nemo, Marlin's [ghost] occurs when a barracuda attacks his family, killing all but one of his children, Nemo.
 This trauma creates a void within Marlin.
 His coping mechanism is to attempt to prevent the trauma from ever happening again by becoming overly protective and co-dependent.
 His [motivation] is to prevent harm.
 This drive is taken too far, resulting in a moral weakness of over-dependence, which negatively affects his relationships."